firoagni/ai-development-tutorials/ai_solution_building_guide.md

 - **Runtime Tool Discovery:** Rather than loading every tool upfront, these solutions can supply only the tools that's needed for each query.
 Notable implementations include:
   - **Anthropic Skills**: A system that intelligently filters MCP tools based on task requirements ([more info](https://medium.com/@cdcore/mcp-is-broken-and-anthropic-just-admitted-it-7eeb8ee41933))
-  - **MCP Hub and its Smart Routing Feature**: Uses vector semantic search to automatically find the most relevant tools for the given task. ([documentation](https://docs.mcphubx.com/features/smart-routing))
+  - **MCP Hub and its Smart Routing Feature**: Uses vector semantic search (RAG) to automatically find the most relevant tools for the given task. ([documentation](https://docs.mcphubx.com/features/smart-routing))

 #### 3. Decompose Requirement into Atomic Tasks
 Now that you've optimized your setup, it's time to focus on execution.
 Break your requirements into small, self-contained tasks that can be implemented and tested independently.
 Each task should: